Section 6.3: Prisoner’s Rights

 Rights During Prison Disciplinary Proceedings

 In the landmark case of Wolff v.
 McDonnell (1974), the Supreme Court defined the contours of prisoner rights during prison disciplinary proceedings.
-While not all due process rights due a criminal defendant were due the prisoner in a disciplinary proceeding, some rights were preserved.
+While not all due process rights due to a criminal defendant were due the prisoner in a disciplinary proceeding, some rights were preserved.
 Among those rights were:

 · Advance written notice of charges must be given to the disciplinary action inmate, no less than 24 hours before his appearance before the Adjustment Committee.